vicgaray/Sorting-Algo-Visualizer/README.md

 # Sorting-Algo-Visualizer
-A GUI is graphical demonstrates the operations of various sorting algorithms
+A GUI that graphically demonstrates the operations of various sorting algorithms
 ## App Features:
 - Different sorting algorithms: selectiong sort, bubble sort, merge sort, and quick sort
 - Select speed of sort